theaquamarine/windows-powershell-docs/docset/windows/scheduledtasks/get-clusteredscheduledtask.md

 The **Get-ClusteredScheduledTask** cmdlet gets the clustered scheduled tasks registered on a failover cluster.
 You can specify task name or task type.

-For more information about the Windows Server® 2012 Task Scheduler, see the [Task Scheduler Overview](http://technet.microsoft.com/en-us/library/cc721871.aspx) topic in the TechNet Library at http://technet.microsoft.com/en-us/library/cc721871.aspx.
+For more information about the Windows Server??
+2012 Task Scheduler, see the [Task Scheduler Overview](http://technet.microsoft.com/en-us/library/cc721871.aspx) topic in the TechNet Library at http://technet.microsoft.com/en-us/library/cc721871.aspx.

 ## EXAMPLES